In this tutorial, we are going to see how to start using Astro by looking at how to create and run an Astro project from scratch.

 - Project name: Enter a name for your project, for example,

-. - Initial template: Astro offers several templates to get started.
+astro-demo. - Initial template: Astro offers several templates to start with.
 For this tutorial, we select the

-Once the wizard is completed, the project will be created in a folder with the name you chose, and it will initialize the entire project for us (look at that, how handy).
+Once the wizard is complete, the project will be created in a folder with the name you chose, and it will initialize the entire project for us (look at that, how clever).

-Once we have created our project, we will want to see it in action.
-So first, we navigate to the project folder with the following command:
+Once we have created our project, we will be eager to see it working.
+So first we go to the project folder with the following command:

 cd astro-demo